 If securing company networks from threats wasn’t already difficult enough, the arrival of the Internet of Things (IoT) is another reason why CISOs may have some sleepless nights.

-Briefly, the IoT refers to a network of internet-connected devices that communicate between each other.
+Briefly, the IoT refers to a network of internet-connected devices that communicate with each other.
 Talk of the IoT usually extends beyond objects traditionally used to access the internet like computers and smartphones, now encompassing objects ranging from scanners to security systems and even to toasters.
 The widespread adoption of such IoT devices certainly makes our lives more convenient, but those working in cybersecurity are the most susceptible to drawbacks to this trend.

 The downside to these expanded capabilities is that every additional IoT-enabled device brings potential security risks.
-Sensitive company information is gradually being shifted over to cloud storage, meaning that such networks are ripe for attack from malicious actors.
+Sensitive company information is gradually being shifted over to cloud storage, meaning that such networks are ripe for attacks from malicious actors.
 Each additional access point to this information cloud represents another possible route for hackers to gain unwanted access and wreak havoc on the data integrity of the organization.

 In short, the cat-and-mouse game between hackers and CISOs is still in an early stage when it comes to the IoT.
 This step into the unknown of massive IoT connectivity is most unnerving for CISOs, who will bear the brunt of the blame if previously unknown vulnerabilities become exploited.
 It is impossible to know how many vulnerabilities to data breaches and hacks may result from the increased connectivity through the IoT, and the phenomenon is new enough that data protection and risk mitigation solutions are not yet as robust as they inevitably will come to be.